$ FREE ADMISSION

 Te Waikato Sanatorium

-In September 1902 part of the Thornton’s Maungakawa Hill property was sold to the government for the sum of £4000 and they established the first open air sanatorium for Tuberculosus sufferers in New Zealand.
-The…
+In September 1902 part of the Thornton’s Maungakawa Hill property was sold to the Government for the sum of £4000.
+There they established the first open air sanatorium for Tuberculosis (TB) sufferers in New Zealand.…

 MORE